22nd December 2016

 In 1929, the small town of Menton in the French Riviera gained its reputation as the best lemon producer in Europe.
 To celebrate, in 1934 the town created one of the world’s greatest festivals, La Fête du Citron (Lemon Festival), which has happened every year since, in the late winter months.

-Between the 11th February and the 1st March 2017, Menton will be packed with over 145 tonnes of lemons and oranges, which will be designed into beautiful decorations and floats, giving nearly a quarter of a million visitors an experience they will never forget.
+During the festival, Menton will be packed with over 145 tonnes of lemons and oranges, which will be designed into beautiful decorations and floats, giving nearly a quarter of a million visitors an experience they will never forget.

 Dia de Los Muertos (The Day of the Dead) is a time when people gather together to celebrate friends and family members who have passed away.
 However, it’s not all doom and gloom, as it’s actually one of the most beautiful and most colourful holidays in Mexico.
 Despite its title, the Day of the Dead is not a day to fear.
 It’s a celebration, filled with parties, singing, dancing, and even fireworks!

 This holiday takes place from the 31st October until the 2nd November every year, and is celebrated all over Mexico.
 Festivals tend to be more colourful in the southern region, especially in the states of Oaxaca, Chiapas, and Michoacán.